Our Ocean Advocates

 Jennifer grew up in Indiana and has been visiting SW Florida ever since her grandparents relocated here 46 years ago.
 She holds two Bachelor's degrees in Public Relations and Speech Communications from Albion College and a Masters in Merchandise Marketing from FIDM.
 Jennifer and her daughter, Jesse, moved to the area in 1998 and have been enjoying the beaches here ever since.
 Jesse began attending Sanibel Sea School in 2006 as a camper, and has held CIT and Counselor positions every summer since 2010.
 Now, Jennifer’s 6 year old niece, Isabelle, attends Sea School as a camper, continuing the family tradition.
 Jennifer joined our Board in 2014.
 She also works at Mark Loren Jewelry Designs and likes to spend her free time in Colorado and Montana hiking and being outdoors with her family.

 Jodi Schwartzel-Rienzo is a Florida native who grew up in Fort Myers and spent her summers on Sanibel Island.
 After attending Ringling College of Art & Design, she entered the world of advertising working for Wolf Atlanta and Ogilvy Los Angeles.
-Wanting to return to Florida, Jodi took a new career path as a Financial Adviser with UBS Financial Services.
-She is currently undertaking her most challenging and rewarding career yet, raising three amazing Sanibel Sea School campers.
+Wanting to return to Florida, in 2004 Jodi took a new career path as a Financial Adviser, first with UBS Financial Services and now with Morgan Stanley.
 Jodi and her children fell in love with Sanibel Sea School when they walked through the door.
 She loves being involved in an amazing camp and organization that challenges kids (and adults) to step outside of our comfort zone and learn about the sand under our feet and the ocean we love to splash in through hands-on experiences.

 Chip graduated from the University of Notre Dame in 1966 and is now retired from his lifelong career as a Realtor in the Philadelphia market, during which he helped grow the real estate firm started by his father and uncle from 30 to over 4,000 employees.
 In addition to Sanibel Sea School, Chip serves as a board member for the Captiva Chapel by the Sea, The Charitable Foundation of the Islands, and Fox & Roach Charities.
 He is married to his high school sweetheart, Nancy, and together they have three children and five grandchildren.